s0liton/okta-nodejs-express-docker/README.md

 ## Running the tests

 Before running the tests you will need to gather values for ALL required environment variables.
-You can export these variables in the shell or store them in a file named `testenv` in the current directory.
+You can export these variables in the shell.

 You will need two Okta applications, one Web app and one SPA app.
 Save the clientId for the Web app as `CLIENT_ID` and the clientId for the SPA app as `SPA_CLIENT_ID`